 100:3.6 The association of actuals and potentials equals growth, the experiential realization of values.
 But growth is not mere progress.
 Progress is always meaningful, but it is relatively valueless without growth.
 The supreme value of human life consists in growth of values, progress in meanings, and realization of the cosmic interrelatedness of both of these experiences.
 And such an experience is the equivalent of God-consciousness.
 Such a mortal, while not supernatural, is truly becoming superhuman; an immortal soul is evolving.

 193:0.3 “And now you should give ear to my words lest you again make the mistake of hearing my teaching with the mind while in your hearts you fail to comprehend the meaning.
 From the beginning of my sojourn as one of you, I taught you that my one purpose was to reveal my Father in heaven to his children on earth.
 I have lived the God-revealing bestowal that you might experience the God-knowing career.
 I have revealed God as your Father in heaven; I have revealed you as the sons of God on earth.
 It is a fact that God loves you, his sons.
 By faith in my word this fact becomes an eternal and living truth in your hearts.
 When, by living faith, you become divinely God-conscious, you are then born of the spirit as children of light and life, even the eternal life wherewith you shall ascend the universe of universes and attain the experience of finding God the Father on Paradise.”

-If you go to our search feature at the top of any TruthBook page, just type in "God-conscious" (with the quotation marks) in the "search the Urantia Book" line and press enter.
-You'll see many more references.
+If you go to our search feature at the top of any TruthBook page, just type in “God-conscious” in the “search the Urantia Book” line and press enter.
+You’ll see many more references.